tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 ---

-# Week 4: Tuples, Sets, Dictionaries, lists of Compound Objects
+# Week 4: Data Science in Python

 ---